-Manhattanville in West Harlem Implementation Plan Report October 15, 2021 Submission
+Manhattanville in West Harlem Implementation Plan Report October 14, 2022 Submission

-EOC Checklist for Obligation 5.05(b)(i): Please check to verify EOC items submitted for review.
-1. Copies of CU agreements with HPD or the owners of the Four Lots regarding the development of replacement and additional affordable housing units 2.
-Copies of Temporary Certificates of Occupancy upon completion of the units 3.
-Link to webpage with information on construction project, containing list of community meetings attended 4.
-Link to webpage with copies of bi-weekly construction updates, when available 5.
-Copies of relevant public notifications regarding tenant relocation Monitor's Notes / Comments: Status: Please check to indicate the status of Obligation 5.05(b)(i): In Compliance In Progress Not In Compliance Not Triggered
+EOC Checklist for Obligation 5.05(b)(i):

+Please check to verify EOC items submitted for review.

+- 1. Copies of CU agreements with HPD or the owners of the Four Lots regarding the development of replacement and additional affordable housing units - 2.
+Copies of Temporary Certificates of Occupancy upon completion of the units - 3.
+Link to webpage with information on construction project - 4.
+Link to webpage with copies of bi-weekly construction updates, when available - 5.
+Copies of relevant public notifications regarding tenant relocation

+Monitor's Notes / Comments:

+Status: Please check to indicate the status of Obligation 5.05(b)(i):